UI Layers Merger: Merging UI layers via Visual Learning and Boundary Prior: Introduction

-As shown in Fig.~\ref{fig1}, it can be noticed that some dashed rectangular boxes, each of which is a separate layer, together to represent one UI component.
-The multiple associated layers need to be merged into UI components, because trivial layers increase the complexity of the hierarchical structure and even reduce the quality of generated code.
-However, due to the substantial number of layers and the complex design patterns, it is time-consuming for designers or developers to merge multiple layers manually.
-We try to locate all the UI components and search out the associated layers.
-Then we can merge the layers into UI components.
-Therefore, the quality of the generated code can be improved as the complexity of the hierarchy is greatly reduced.
+In a code generation process, the associated fragmented layers need to be merged into UI components to avoid increasing the complexity of the hierarchical structure and even reduce the quality of generated code.
+As shown in Fig.~\ref{fig1}, the dashed rectangular boxes represent the fragmented layers.
+It can be noticed that some fragmented layers, together to represent one UI component.
+As shown in Fig.~\ref{fig:expand_issue}, the view hierarchy without merging fragmented layers in the UI icon is complicated and redundant.
+After the merging, the layout structure is simplified greatly as we can use a single container to represent the component.
+However, due to the substantial number of layers and complex design patterns in a UI design draft, it is time-consuming for designers or developers to locate and merge multiple fragmented layers manually.
+In this study, we try to locate all the UI components, of which the associated fragmented layers need to be merged.
+Then we can merge these layers into UI components.
+Therefore, the quality of generated code can be improved as the complexity of the view hierarchy is greatly reduced.

 As described above, the challenge is to determine the location and amount of UI components in a design draft.
-The location of a UI component refers to the area in which a bunch of layers is made to represent a semantic meaning from the perspective of UI design.
-For instance, the Wi-Fi icon in Fig.~\ref{fig1} is a UI component consisting of three layers.
 Given an arbitrary UI design draft, the amount of UI components is various.
-The UI components also have a large variance of aspect ratio.
-For instance, the background mask (top-left) and the Wi-Fi icon are very different in aspect ratio.
-Another challenge is that we need to search out all the associated layers in the region of UI components when the location of the UI components is found.
+The UI components have various types, such as icons, atmosphere UI, and background UI.
+Multiple types result in different sizes and aspect ratios.
+For example, there is a significant size difference between the background UI (top-left) and the WiFi icon (top-right) as shown in Fig.~\ref{fig1}.
+Another challenge is that we need to search out all the associated fragmented layers in the region of UI components when their locations are found.
+Fig.~\ref{fig1} shows the atmosphere UI (middle-left) consists of six fragmented layers and we have to find all of them accurately.
 Intuitively, the more accurate the detected boundaries of UI components are, the more accurately we can find the associated layers.